NDaneet/NDaneet/README.md

 ## Hi there 👋

-I am Daniel Tobi, an aspiring Software Developer and Mechatronics Engineering Graduate.
+I am Daniel Tobi Nyorere, an aspiring Robotics Engineer.

 ### More about me:
 - 🔭 I’m currently working on mobile applications;